-Excellent drivers have been commended every year since 1977, with 26,864 people having received awards over the past 38 years.
-There are currently 9,574 drivers operating who possess an excellent driver award.
-Those who are commended are veteran drivers with ten or more years of experience, no violations, and who serve their passengers well.
-Excellent corporate business operators and business managers have also been commended since 1984.
+Excellent drivers have been commended every year since 1977, with 28,991 people having received awards over the past 39 years.
+There are currently 10,107 drivers operating who possess an excellent driver award.
+Those who are commended are veteran drivers with five or more years of experience, no violations, and who serve their passengers well.
+Excellent corporate business operators have also been commended since 1984.